-This 1977 best-selling novel spans over three generations of the Cleary family, from 1915 to 1969.
+This 1977 best-selling novel spans three generations of the Cleary family, from 1915 to 1969.
 Set on a fictional Australian sheep farm, the story depicts the family struggles and romance.
 Mostly centered around Meggie, the only Cleary daughter, and her love interest, priest Ralph de Bricassart.
 However, “The Thorn Birds” is more than a romantic love story.
 It has engrossing details on Australian wildlife along with World War references.

 The Great Believers by Rebecca Makkai

-A striking emotional story that is set in 80’s Chicago in the background of the AIDS epidemic and the consequences on the lives of people.
+The Great Believers is an emotional story that is set in 80’s Chicago in the background of the AIDS epidemic and the consequences on the lives of people.
 The story concentrates on a group of gay friends and their struggle during the crisis.
 The story alternates between 1985 to 2015 and is told between two narratives- Fiona and Yale.
 A deeply moving novel you would want to start reading immediately!

 Fall of Giants by Ken Follett

 Set in the background of the First World War, the Russian Revolution, Fall of Giants is a historical novel follows five inter-connected families- American, English, Welsh, German, and Russian.
 A well-researched intriguing and complex family drama that you would definitely enjoy if you are in unforgettable World War II novels!

 The Island of Sea Women by Lisa See

 The Island of Sea Women is a heart-wrenching novel that tells the story of two girls on the Korean island of Jeju.
 Mi-Ja and Young-sook develop a close friendship as they begin to work together with their village’s all-female diving collective.
 Span over many decades the novel takes us through the Japanese colonialism of the 1930s and 1940s, World War II, and the Korean War.
 A fascinating story of courageous woman with an indomitable spirit!